MiraMatiuchova/cloud-and-spark-environments/README.md

 # cloud-and-spark-environments

 Some of the basics of data manipulation with Databricks.
-Each file contains different exercises showing the way to do them.
+Each file contains the explanation of different excercises of the basics and also showing the way to do them.